 Furthermore, if you decide to send an email on Monday, Friday, or during the weekend, you should pay attention to the time of the day.
 We’re trying to say that, as we mentioned earlier, you should send your email during the transition period of the day.

 In our guide, we’ll stick to the overall best day to send an email, which is Tuesday.
 Due to many types of research and statistics, Tuesday seems like the perfect day to get the audience’s attention.
 But, it doesn’t mean that you’ll notice a significant audience gain if you send your marketing email at any time of the day.
 Although Tuesday is the optimum day, there is also a time range that shows as the most compatible.
-Keep in mind that you should do that between 8 AM and 9 AM if you send your emails on Tuesday.
+Remember that you should do that between 8 AM and 9 AM if you send your emails on Tuesday.

 Having the perfect schedule is pretty important as you start off your email campaign.
 You may find that you want to test out other times or days, and we recommend it!
 Just be sure to keep track of performance and see if one day or time works best for you and your brand.
 Even the most minor changes in the open rates can significantly impact your email marketing process.